buggregator/laravel-app/README.md

 ### Features

+- Compatible with `symfony/var-dumper` package.
+RayServer can be used as a [dump server](https://symfony.com/doc/current/components/var_dumper.html#the-dump-server).
-- Compatible with `spatie/ray` package
+- Compatible with `spatie/ray` package.
 - Compatible with Sentry (See https://docs.sentry.io/platforms)
 - Compatible with Monolog via `\Monolog\Handler\SlackWebhookHandler`
 - Compatible with SMTP.
-RayServer can be used as an email testing tool.
+RayServer can be used as an email testing tool

 Code samples of usage you can find [here](https://github.com/butschster/ray-server-test/tree/master/tests/Feature)